augmedonis/redditscrapercsgamble/README.md

 - Duplicate posts are automatically filtered out
 - The script can be run multiple times - it will append new posts to existing CSV
 - Logs are saved to `reddit_scraper.log` for debugging

-## License

-This project is for research purposes only.
-Please respect Reddit's Terms of Service and API usage guidelines.